-We believe in encouraging all children to have a healthy and active lifestyle.
 A wide and varied programme of Physical Education is provided so as to develop body control and to establish the idea of using the body and caring for it in the right way.
 The programmes of work, place emphasis on vigorous exercise, the development of the full range of motor skills in the whole body, the acquisition of games skills, and personal enjoyment.
-Activities include gymnastics, movement and dance, games and athletics.
-Our Year 4 pupils have a two week intensive course of swimming instruction.
+Activities include gymnastics, movement and dance, games, athletics.
+Our Year 4 pupils have a weekly swimming lesson.
+Outdoor and adventurous activities take place in Year 4 during the spring term.
 During the second half of the summer term we have a week of sports activities to develop existing skills and to give the children taster sessions of new activities.